axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 The **Sources** section contains all the controls related to the way YouGet processes the input data.

-The user adds their YouTube video's URL of choice in the **URL** empty section and press on the **add** button.
+The user adds the YouTube video's URL of their choice in the **URL**'s section and presses on the **add** button to add their URL to the list.
 The user can add one or more URLs to their list which will then appear in the empty section above.
 If they wish to remove an URL, they can press on the **Remove** button.
-If they wish to not only remove, but all of their URLs, they can press on the **Clear All** button.
+If they wish to not only remove one, but all of their URLs, they can press on the **Clear All** button.

 Options